ml-smores/fast/README.md

 ------------------
-CONFIGURATION FILE
+OUTPUT FILE
 ------------------

--- "XXX.pred" FILE
+* "XXX.pred" FILE
 The three columns actualLabel,predLabel, predProb are: actual student responses(correct or incorrect), predicted student responses and predicted probability of getting correct responses.
 If the evaluation process outputs "ERROR: #files should be numFolds * numRuns!", it means there are more/less "XXX.pred" files than expected.
 You can solve this problem by removing (moving) files with ".pred" and rerun the code, or prepare the ".pred" files corresponding to numFolds * numRuns (e.g. if numFolds=2 and numRuns=1, then you should have "XXX_test0.pred", "XXX_test1.pred".)

--- "XXX.eval" FILE and "evaluation.log" FILE
+* "XXX.eval" FILE and "evaluation.log" FILE
 "XXX.eval" file includes the current evaluation while "evaluation.log" maintains the log of each time's evaluation.